eudoxia0/eudoxia0.github.io/article/_posts/2023-04-30-two-years-ocaml.md

 not be trivial to erase.
 In Haskell, the type class database is global and there is no duplication.

+So modules are more general, more flexible, and more powerful.
+They are also vastly more inconvenient to use, and their added power is more than undone by how cumbersome they are to use.
+Type classes, on the other hand, give you 80% of the features, let you implement the remaining 20% without much trouble, and are easier to use and to compose.

+It's not even fair to say type classes are worse is better: type classes are better is better.

 ## Modules Hide Too Much {#hiding}

 - example